flame/blis/docs/Multithreading.md

    There are currently no good *and* easy solutions to this problem.
 Eventually, though, we plan to add support for two microkernels per datatype per configuration--one for use with matrices C that are row-stored, and one for those that are column-stored.
 This will obviate the logic within BLIS that sometimes induces the operation transposition, and the problem will go away.

 * **Thread affinity when BLIS and MKL are used together.** Some users have reported that when running a program that links both BLIS (configured with OpenMP) and MKL, **and** when OpenMP thread affinity has been specified (e.g. via `OMP_PROC_BIND` and `OMP_PLACES`), that very poor performance is observed.
-This may be due to incorrect thread masking in, causing all threads to run on one physical core.
+This may be due to incorrect thread masking, causing all threads to run on one physical core.
 The exact circumstances leading to this behavior have not been identified, but unsetting the OpenMP thread affinity variables appears to be a solution.

 # Conclusion